bonitasoft/bonita-doc/md/declare-business-variables.md

 :::

 In our process we will deal with a single object: a claim.
 The claim object will store information about the claim itself (i.e. its description), the provided answer and a satisfaction level.
 To declare a business variable:
-1. Select the process pool, the rectangle shape that includes start events and tasks.
+1. Select the process pool, the rectangle shape that includes events and tasks.

    ![Select the pool](images/getting-started-tutorial/declare-business-variable/select-process-pool.gif)<!--{.img-responsive .img-thumbnail}-->